 Given a possibility that the chance projection of the noise fluctuation \citep[e.g.,][]{kaasinen2022} causes the \cii\ velocity offset, we quantify its probability in our \cii\ line identification by running a blind line search algorithm of {\sc Findclump} implemented in a Python library of {\sc Interferopy} \citep{interferopy} for observational radio--mm interferometry data analysis\footnote{ \url{https://interferopy.readthedocs.io/en/latest/index.html} }.
 We use a 20-km~$^{-1}$ channel width cube of Band~5 and adopt the spatial tolerance of $1\farcs2$ (= beam size) and the frequency tolerance of 100~MHz ($\sim$150~km~s$^{-1}$) to match the detection in the cube.
 We find that $\sim180$ line features are identified with similar or higher S/N in the entire data cube within a 20$''$-radius circular area and 274 channels, which is equal to 259793 independent beams in the cube.
 Given that the 200.2~GHz line is identified within the spatial and frequency tolerances from the expectations of the target, we estimate the chance projection of the random noise is 0.07\% (= 180 / 259793 $\times$ 1), indicating that the purity of the line detection is $>99.9\%$.
 Therefore, we conclude that \cii\ line identification is unlikely explained by the noise fluctuation, and its velocity and spatial offsets are real.
 The reason for the blue-shifted \cii\ would be differential distributions of the multi-phase gases and their associated kinematics \citep[e.g.,][]{pallottini2019, arata2020, kohandel2020, katz2022, akins2022, valentino2022}; the rest-frame optical emission lines observed with NIRSpec and the \oiii88$\mu$m line originate from the ionized gas, while the \cii158$\mu$m line mostly arises in the photodissociation regions (PDRs).
 The \cii\ peak position shows a spatial offset from the \jwst\ source position by $\sim 0\farcs5$ beyond the uncertainty of its positional accuracy (Section \ref{sec:morph}), which also supports the differential distributions of these multi-phase gases.

-With a 2$''$-diameter aperture in the moment 0 maps, we measure the line intensities and convert them to the \cii\ line luminosity of $L_{\rm [CII]}=1.45\pm0.32\times10^{8}\,L_{\odot}$ in the observed frame.
+With a 2$''$-diameter aperture in the moment 0 maps, we measure the line intensities and convert them to the \cii\ line luminosity of $L_{\rm [CII]}=(1.45\pm0.32)\times10^{8}\,L_{\odot}$ in the observed frame (i.e., no lens correction).
 Given its spatial and velocity offsets, we also place a $3\sigma$ upper limit at the galaxy position of $< 6.0\times10^{7}\,L_{\odot}$ by taking the line width from \oiii\ line.
-From its compact morphology of \oiii\ 88$\mu$m, we assume that \oiii\ is spatially unresolved and infer the \oiii\ line luminosity of $L_{\rm [OIII]}=3.12\pm0.76\times10^{8}\,L_{\odot}$ from the peak pixel count.
+From its compact morphology of \oiii\ 88$\mu$m, we assume that \oiii\ is spatially unresolved and infer the \oiii\ line luminosity of $L_{\rm [OIII]}=(3.12\pm0.76)\times10^{8}\,L_{\odot}$ from the peak pixel count.
+Note that this \oiii\ line flux estimate decreases by $\sim20\%$ if we remove the three channels around the secondary peak from the integration range when generating the moment~0 map.
+We thus add a systematic uncertainty of 20\% for the \oiii\ line flux estimate in the following analyses.
 We summarize these continuum and line properties in Table \ref{tab:fir_prop}.